ItalyPaleAle/dapr-proposals/0002-RCBS-Crypto-building-block.md

 The high-level APIs at launch will only include support for **encrypting** and **decrypting** messages (of arbitrary length), using the [Dapr encryption scheme](#dapr-encryption-scheme-daprioencv1).

-These APIs will only be available over gRPC, because they will work over a stream of data from the client.
-An HTTP implementation would require keeping the entire message in-memory, which is not acceptable (messages could be multiple GBs in size).
+Although these APIs will be available over both gRPC and HTTP, the gRPC implementation is **strongly** preferred, since it allows encrypting/decrypting data as a stream.
+The HTTP implementation requires keeping the entire message in memory, both as plaintext and ciphertext (a limitation in the HTTP protocol itself we cannot work around), which is not desirable unless users are encrypting very small files.

 ### Components